 The new year is here, and now is the perfect time to wipe the slate clean and start 2019 off on the right foot.
-While many people’s New Year’s resolutions will be centered around eating healthier and exercising more, here at Kruptos 2 Software we’re more concerned about your digital wellbeing.
+While many people’s New Year’s resolutions will be centered around eating healthier and exercising more, here at Kruptos 2 Software we’re more concerned about your digital wellbeing so we come up with top 5 cyber security tips you should follow in 2019.

 In a world where online crime is becoming more and more advanced, cyber security tips are invaluable to both individuals and businesses.
 However, despite the threat of cyber-crime, many people are failing to take the necessary steps to protect themselves.